Rakesh01999/tourist-spot-client/README.md

 Live Site: https://real-estate-d06a5.web.app/

+## Overview
+The Tourist Spot Management project is designed to assist users in finding and selecting desirable tourist destinations based on their preferences and budget.
+The platform offers a comprehensive guide to tourist spots, allowing users to explore places by country, budget, and other criteria.
+This project aims to enhance the travel planning experience by providing an easy-to-use interface for discovering and organizing trips.

 ## Features and Characteristics
 - **Property Listings:** Browse through a wide range of residential properties.
 - **User Profiles:** User can create and manage his/her own user profile to save favorite listings and preferences.